Winter Report Card: Houston Astros

-With roughly a month before pitchers and catchers report, we're checking in on how each team has fared in conducting their offseason business while acknowledging that there's still time for their prognosis to change.
-Teams will be presented in reverse order of finish from 2012.
+With little more than five weeks left before pitchers and catchers report, we're checking in on how each team has fared in conducting its offseason business while acknowledging that there's still time for its prognosis to change.
+Teams will be presented in reverse order of finish from 2014.

 2014 Results: 70-92 (.432), fourth place in AL West (Hot Stove Preview)

 Coming into the offseason, the Astros' priority was upgrading a bullpen that had ranked last in the majors with a 4.80 ERA in 2014.
 They've done well there, investing wisely in elite setup men Luke Gregerson (three years, $18.5 million) and Pat Neshek (two years, $12.5 million plus a club option for 2017) rather than breaking the bank for an established closer like David Robertson.
 The Astros did pursue Robertson, but the White Sox wound up guaranteeing him more in the first three years of his four-year contract than Houston guaranteed Gregerson and Neshek combined.
 Harris, claimed off waivers from the Diamondbacks in November, is a solid addition as well, having posted a 2.91 Fielding Independent Pitching mark over the last two seasons with good peripherals.

 Meanwhile, the Astros have expunged every reliever with 20 or more innings pitched and an ERA of 5.00 or above in 2014 from their roster, outrighting Darin Downs and Paul Clemens to Triple A and cutting ties with Anthony Bass and Josh Zeid (not to mention Jerome Williams, who was released in July).
 Those five pitchers combined to post a 6.05 ERA in 154 2/3 innings in 2014.
 Passing those innings (at least in quantity) to Gregerson, Neshek and Harris should be a major improvement for Houston.